MoVA: Adapting Mixture of Vision Experts to Multimodal Context: MoVA Methodology

-The vision encoders in MoVA consist of a base encoder and multiple task-specific vision encoder experts.
+\textbf{Pretrained Vision Encoders and LLM.} The vision encoders in MoVA consist of a base encoder and multiple task-specific vision encoder experts.
 We choose the pre-trained CLIP ViT-L-336px as the base encoder.
 Our vision experts include several state-of-the-art task-specific encoders: DINOv2, Co-DETR, SAM, Pix2Struct, Deplot, Vary, and BiomedCLIP.
-The corresponding expertise is presented in~\cref{tab:intro_exp}.
+The corresponding expertise is presented in Table~\ref{tab:intro_exp}.
 For example, both Pix2Struct and Vary will be used when the user asks the MLLM to scan the document image.
 MoVA is flexible and easy to generalize to all decoder-only LLMs.
-We mainly consider Vicuna-7B and Yi-34B as our language model in this work.
+We mainly consider Vicuna-7B~\cite{vicuna}, Llama3-8B~\footnote{https://github.com/meta-llama/llama3}, and Yi-34B~\cite{young2024yi} as our language models in this work.